This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Physical therapy is one of the most important forms of treatment for children with cerebral palsy.
 Most physicians recommend physical therapy for all children with cerebral palsy, regardless of how minor or severe the disorder is.

-Children diagnosed with cerebral palsy will have various degrees of muscle control, balance, and mobility, depending upon how severe the disorder is.
+Children diagnosed with cerebral palsy will have various degrees of muscle control, balance, and mobility, depending on how severe the disorder is.
 Physical therapy helps with these issues by assisting children with balance, posture, crawling, climbing, walking, and muscle strengthening.

 In addition, physical therapy helps children with cerebral palsy to: